Culprit58/phase-0-css-fundamentals-lab/README.md

 ```

 If you see your `<h1>` change to red, you've linked your style sheet correctly!
-Don't forget to delete it once you have your link working.
+Don't forget to delete it once you hastyleve your link working.

 ## Write CSS Rules to Style HTML